DavidRusycki/vue-bootcamp/getting started/README.md

 ## 8. Two-way-data-binding

 Explained the v-model directive funcionality, and how to use this to load values from data em atributes from components.
 Including the reactivity behavior.

+## 9. Binding Atributes

+Explained how to manipulate a atributes from componente with directives, like "v-bind:href" or :href.